Nanluogu Xiang station

 Nanluogu Xiang (南锣鼓巷站 (南鑼鼓巷站, Nánluógǔ Xiàng Zhàn)) is a station on Line 6 and Line 8 of the Beijing Subway in central Beijing.
 The station opened on December 30, 2012 to Line 6 service, and to Line 8 service in December 2013.
 It is located near to the south entrance of the Nanluoguxiang alley, after which it is named.
 It will also become a transfer station for the Planned Phase 2 of Line 3 in the future.

-This station features split platforms, a unique feature in the Beijing Subway.
+This station features split platforms, a unique feature in the Beijing Subway, to allow cross-platform interchange between Line 6 and 8.

 Station layout

 Both the line 6 and 8 stations have underground stacked side platforms.
 However, it can be considered as 2 entire split island platforms the platforms themselves aren't separate from each other.
 The southbound line 8 and eastbound line 6 platforms are located under the northbound line 8 and westbound line 6 platforms.

 Exits

 There are four exits, lettered A, B, E, and F. Exits B and E are accessible.